Harvard Step Test

 How to conduct the test

-• Step up on to a standard gym bench once every two seconds for five minutes (150 steps)
+• The athlete steps up and down onto a standard gym bench once every two seconds for five minutes (150 steps)

 Gender Excellent Above Average Average Below Average Poor